 Iris focuses her practice on high-profile criminal defense litigation, with a special emphasis on cases that involve homicide, assault, sexual offenses and mental health issues.
 She handles criminal cases that have been filed or are being investigated by law enforcement in all of Colorado’s judicial districts.
 In addition to representing clients in criminal proceedings, Iris is extremely knowledgeable in the area of Title IX as it affects male college students.
 She often represents students accused of sexual misconduct in the University disciplinary process.

 Iris is listed as a “Top 100 Trial Lawyer” by the highly selective American Trial Lawyers Association and was a “2008 Top Woman Lawyer” by Law Week Colorado.
-She has been selected for inclusion on the Top 50 Women list since 2012 and the Top 100 list in 2014 in Colorado Super Lawyers®.
-She has been recognized by this publication eight times since 2006.
+She has been selected for inclusion on the Top 50 Women list since 2012 and the Top 100 list since 2014 in Colorado Super Lawyers®.
+She has been recognized by this publication since 2006.
 Since 2011, Iris has been selected by her peers for inclusion in The Best Lawyers in America® in the specialty of Criminal Defense: Non-White Collar.

 Prior to joining the firm, Iris was a Deputy State Public Defender and a senior attorney for the Legal Center for People with Disabilities and Older People.
 She also was a lawyer with the Disability Rights Advocates firm in San Francisco.
 Prior to attending law school, she worked in a variety of mental health facilities -- an experience that sensitized her to the unique legal issues faced by those with mental health issues and motivated her to attend law school to pursue justice in their defense.